-Additions to the Resort's recreational offerings included wall climbing, non-motorized water sports equipment, and advanced watercrafts for gliding across the water.
+Additions to the Resort's recreational offerings included wall climbing, nonmotorized water sports equipment, and advanced watercrafts for gliding across the water.
 The Manamoc sandbar reopened after a hiatus caused by the pandemic.
 The new Skywatcher Dobsonian telescope gave guests a more immersive look into the night sky for a more impressive stargazing experience.
 Coming soon will be a game room at the mini clubhouse.
 Island clean-up was a strong focus throughout the year.
+The second half of 2023 was also noteworthy for the arrival of two new Twin Otter aircraft procured by Island Aviation, Inc. to transport guests to Pamalican Island in safety and comfort.